 Ways to heat your house in the winter period

 Have you recently bought a house, or thinking about making your house more energy-efficient?
 Do you know what possibilities you have?
-If not, feel free to plan an introductory meeting here!
+If not, feel free to plan a kickstart here!
 We love to help you with information and advice.

 1. Boiler or central heating